particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### WiFi.setCredentials for P2/Photon 2 2024-01-16

+Documented the number of Wi-Fi credentials for the P2/Photon 2, which is the same as the Argon (10).

 ### Static network interface example fixes 2024-01-12

 In several locations in the Device OS firmware API reference, when `.source(NetworkInterfaceConfigSource::STATIC)` was specified, there